nataliepopescu/verifopt/PROJECTS.md

     1a.
 Amit's C -> Rust grant proposal

-2. User verifies program -> feed this to the compiler
+2. User verifies program -> feed this to the compiler via ASSERT/ASSUME
-    - backwards propagate (up the call tree) @ requires
+    - helpful method to get verification to go through: backwards propagate (up the call tree) of @requires

-    2a. feed to compiler via assumes / asserts

-    2b. feed to compiler in another way?
+    2a. feed to compiler in another way besides ASSERT/ASSUME?

-    2c. automatically generate properties to verify, that are then fed to the compiler
+    2b. **automatically** generate properties to verify, that are then fed to the compiler
     - fuzzing?
     - synthesis?
     - LLM?
     - other?

 3. Source verification + IR / low representation verification (upward invariant propagation)

     3a.
 Wasm verification
-        - no tool to verify Wasm code (maybe?) - TODO confirm
+    - no tool to verify Wasm code (maybe?) --> TODO confirm
     - tools to verify LLVM are gross + LLVM is gross

-4. IR / low rep. verification
+4. WASM / IR / low rep. verification
+    - Mae had discussion at conference with WASM ppl which said this is in progress

 5. How often do developers misuse data structures?